apitestbase/apitestbase.github.io/Interact-with-Databases.md

 SQL Server JDBC driver can be downloaded from Microsoft [web site](https://msdn.microsoft.com/en-us/library/mt484311(v=sql.110).aspx).
 Copy sqljdbc41.jar to `<IronTest_Home>/lib/jdbc/sqlserver` folder.

 ## JDBC URLs
-Below are some sample JDBC URLs for use in Database endpoint.
 Any valid JDBC URL can be used in Database endpoint.
+Below are some examples.

 For connecting to an Oracle SID